S3-working-group/s3-practical-guide/content/src/patterns/co-creation-and-evolution/navigate-via-tension.md

 To **discover drivers**, investigate what stimulates tension, and describe what's happening and what's needed.
 Sometimes an inquiry reveals misconceptions and the tension goes away.

 When passing on a driver to another domain, it is often enough to communicate what is happening and why you think it matters (the effect on the organization).
-Let those responsible think about what's needed.
+Let those responsible think about what's needed and what to do about it.

 ![Navigate via Tension, Describe Organizational Drivers, Respond To Organizational Drivers](img/process/navigate-describe-respond.png)